daniestevez/gr-satellites/README.md

 The repository is organized in the following branches:

-* `master` is where the active development happens.
+* `main` is where the active development happens.
 From time to time, features will be frozen in a new release.
+This branch is compatible with GNU Radio 3.10.

-This branch is compatible with GNU Radio 3.9 and 3.10.
+* `maint-3.10` is the branch where releases in the current `v5.x.y` line are published.
+This branch is compatible with GNU Radio 3.10.

 * `maint-3.9` is the branch where releases in the current `v4.x.y` line are published.
-This branch is compatible with GNU Radio 3.9 and 3.10.
+This branch is compatible with GNU Radio 3.9.

 * `maint-3.8` is the branch where releases in the current `v3.x.y` line are published.
 This branch is compatible with GNU Radio 3.8.